OAI/learn.openapis.org/overlay/example-copy-schema.md

 # Example: copy a schema

-Ever needed to copy a schema so you don't need to maintain a copy which could become stale in your overlay document?
-This example copies the Foo component schema as a new Bar component schema.
+Copying a schema helps you avoid maintaining a duplicate that could become stale in your overlay document.
+This example shows how the Foo component schema is duplicated to create a new Bar component schema.

 ```yaml
 overlay: 1.0.0